What our clients value about LUTZ | ABEL

 2. What has to be legally considered if employees take their work home?

-Employees who take home sensitive information, such as printouts, files or forwarded e-mails, risk to face labour law related sanctions - depending on the scale of sensitivity even their termination of employment.
+Employees who take home sensitive information, such as printouts, files or forwarded e-mails, risk to face employment law related sanctions - depending on the scale of sensitivity even their termination of employment.
 Therefore, employees are well advised to consult their employer in advance in order to determine whether and which company documents they are permitted to take home.
 Employers, on the other hand, should bear in mind that even a tacit acceptance of home office can cause an increase of demands to work from home.
 In case there are no rules, home office should only be an exception.

 3. Which conditions must be met for home office?